openbridge/ob_bulkstash/README.md

 # Bulk Stash - Batch processing for cloud storage
-Bulk Stash is a service to sync, or copy, files between different storage services.
+Bulk Stash is an `rclone` service to sync, or copy, files between different storage services.
 For example, you can copy files either to or from a remote storage services like Amazon S3 to Google Cloud Storage, or locally from your laptop to a remote storage.
 Bulk Stash is a dockerized version of rclone.
 You can also use this for copying or syncing files locally to a remote SFTP server or between two remote SFTP servers.

 ![rclone](/rclone.png "How It Works")